mochi-hpc/mochi-doc/docs/source/hello-mochi.rst

 ------------

 Spack is an HPC-friendly, user-deployable, software package manager.
-Although any Mochi component can be installed manually, we recommend using Spack to simplify the build process and help to manage dependencies.
+Although any Mochi package can be installed manually, we recommend using Spack to simplify the build process and help to manage dependencies.